-The CLEP website makes registering for your exam a simple process with step-by-step information and resources.
-Each exam has a fee of $80 – which is non-refundable if you fail to pass the test.
+Most CLEP exams offer three or more credits, if passed.
+The cost of each exam is $87, and will increase to $89 beginning July 1, 2019.
 For an additional fee, you can also purchase an official study guide for all 33 tests, or you can choose to buy an individual study guide if you are only taking one or two CLEP exams.

 Like the CLEP, all of the DSST exams have been evaluated and recommended by the American Council on Education’s College Credit Recommendation Service (ACE Credit).
-The range of credits that you are able to earn through the DSST program varies by school, but most tests are equivalent to three credits towards your degree program.
+More than 1500 colleges and universities recognize and award credits for passing scores on these exams.

-DSST offers over 30 exams in a number of different academic categories, including:
+DSST offers more than 30 exams in a number of different academic categories, including:

 - Physical Science

-Each DSST exam has an $80 fee, and the tests are available to be taken at approved testing centers either electronically or on paper.
-Additionally, there are numerous study guides and resources available for purchase through the website in order to best prepare you to pass a DSST exam.
+Each DSST exam has a fee of $85 for non-military students.
+Additionally, there are numerous study guides and resources available for purchase through the website to help prepare you for the exams.

-The typical ECE exam will cost you around $110 – which does not include the cost of practice exams or study guides.
+The cost to take a UExcel exam is $110 – which does not include the cost of practice exams or study guides.
 However, they do offer payment plans as well as a “value package” that includes the practice exam, exam registration, and a free retake – all at a reduced cost.

 Testing out of College Classes

 As you can see, there are several types of examinations to choose from to help you earn credit for knowledge or experience that you acquired before college.